← All posts

 The similar-artist tools

 Gnoosic and Music-Map are siblings, both part of the Gnod project, both built on crowdsourced listener data.
 Gnoosic asks for three bands, then feeds you recommendations one at a time while learning from your yes/no reactions.
 Music-Map shows the same data as a visual cloud: type a name, see related artists clustered by proximity.
-Both look like they were designed in 2004.
-Both still work.
-Both are one-person projects by Marek Gibney in Hamburg, running since 2005 with no accounts, no Spotify integration, no monetization beyond ads.
+They look like they were designed in 2004 and they still work.
+One-person projects by Marek Gibney in Hamburg, running since 2005.
+No accounts, no Spotify integration, nothing to sell you.

 These tools are good for a cold start.
 They're less useful once you already know a scene.
 If you're deep into UK garage and someone recommends Disclosure, the tool has run out of things to tell you.